helshabini/VerifiableCredentialsSDK/README.md

 # Azure AD Verifiable Credentials SDK for DotNet 6.0

 This is an SDK built to simplify issuing and presenting verifiable credentials for Azure AD Verifiable Credentials.
+With this SDK, you no longer need to write controllers for Issuance and Verification.
+By hooking up the SDK in your web app, the SDK will automatically inject the required endpoints and handle all the details of issuance and verification.

+You can then use the SDKs endpoints to issue and verify credentials easily, or use the VerifiableCredentialsService instance to issue and verify credentials from your code.

 This is a work in progress, any contribution is appreciated.

 ## License
 This software is not warrantied, sponsored, affiliated, or guaranteed by Microsoft in any way.